 The importance of falling in love with your customer rather than your product

-With over 5.7 million views of Simon Sinek’s iconic YouTube video, “Start with Why – How Great Leaders Inspire Action,” there has become a louder conversation and more emphasis placed on the concept of understanding one’s “why” in the nine years since the video first posted.
+With over 5.7 million views of Simon Sinek’s iconic YouTube video, “Start with Why – How Great Leaders Inspire Action,” there has become a louder conversation and more emphasis placed on the concept of understanding one’s “why” since the video first posted in 2009.

 Many have personal reasons for diving deep into the question of “What is my why?” oftentimes trying to discover their true personal passion.
 On a larger scale, progressive technology companies are also exploring this question in an effort to not only discover their own why as an organization, but also the why of their customers.